openqasm/openqasm/source/language/directives.rst

 Pragma directives start with ``pragma`` and continue to the end of line.
 The text after ``pragma`` is a single string, and parsing is left to the specific implementation.
-The ``#pragma`` syntax is deprecated, but is accepted for compatibility.
+Implementations may optionally choose to support the older ``#pragma`` keyword as a custom extension.
 Pragmas should be processed as soon as they are encountered; if a pragma is not supported by a compiler pass it should be ignored and preserved intact for future passes.
-Ideally, pragmas should be considered global and immutable; avoiding stateful interactions is recommended to prevent unexpected behaviors between source files.
+Pragmas should be avoid stateful or positional interactions to avoid unexpected behaviors between included source files.
+If the position is relevant to a pragma, an annotation should be used instead.

-Pragmas are useful for extending OpenQASM functionality that is not described in this specification, such as adding noise operations.
+Pragmas are useful for extending OpenQASM functionality that is not described in this specification, such as adding directives to a simulator.

 \*Note: The following examples are simply possible implementations, this specification does not define any pragmas.
 Please consult your tool's